New Grant Gets Proactive with Pigs

 While enhanced technology gives growers a leg up when it comes to raising healthy pigs, limitations lead to suboptimal growth conditions, which result in more than $900 million in losses annually in the U.S. swine industry.

-Funded by a $1.15 million grant from the National Institute of Farming and Agriculture (NIFA), Wang-Li is leading a team to take a new approach to controlling these indoor environments.
+Funded by a $1.15 million grant from the National Institute of Food and Agriculture (NIFA), Wang-Li is leading a team to take a new approach to controlling these indoor environments.
 She and her team of 11 researchers, hailing from a broad range of specialties across three universities, are embarking on the Proactive Pig Project (P3).
 Their plan: Take advantage of artificial intelligence to glean pig data that can help manage barn conditions proactively.

 Data-informed Farming